ecgaebler/LeetCode/README.md

 # LeetCode
 My solutions for LeetCode problems.
-File names are just the problem number for the corresponding LeetCode problem.
+File names are just the problem numbers for the corresponding LeetCode problems.